Battle of Liège: Belgium

 Belgian military planning was based on an assumption that other powers would expel an invader.
 The likelihood of a German invasion did not lead to France and Britain being seen as allies or for the Belgian government to intend to do more than protect its independence.
 The Anglo-French Entente (1904) had led the Belgians to perceive that the British attitude to Belgium had changed and that it was seen as a British protectorate.
 A General Staff was formed in 1910 but the Chef d'État-Major Général de l'Armée (Chief of the General Staff), Lieutenant-Général Harry Jungbluth was retired on 30 June 1912 and not replaced until May 1914 by Lieutenant-General Chevalier de Selliers de Moranville who began planning for the concentration of the army and met railway officials on 29 July.

-Belgian troops were to be massed in central Belgium, in front of the National redoubt of Belgium ready to face any border, while the Fortified Position of Liège and Fortified Position of Namur were left to secure the frontiers.
+Belgian troops were to be massed in central Belgium, in front of the national redoubt ready to face any border.
 On mobilisation, the King became Commander-in-Chief and chose where the army was to concentrate.
 Amid the disruption of the new rearmament plan, the disorganised and poorly trained Belgian soldiers would benefit from a central position, to delay contact with an invader but it would also need fortifications for defence, which were on the frontier.
 A school of thought wanted a return to a frontier deployment in line with French theories of the offensive.
 Belgian plans became a compromise in which the field army concentrated behind the Gete River with two divisions forward at Liège and Namur.